A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles

 By assuring that every time units interact their labelled experiences are reciprocally consistent, we preserve a form of objectivity, while at the same time acknowledging that such objectivity is always mediated by the act of matching the experiences of the units to each other.
 Note that the moment two distinct units interact, i.e. they exert a reciprocal influence on each other, they cease to be distinct in the sense of Definition 1 for the whole duration of their interaction.
 Note also that no limitation is put on the conservation of the number of units before and after the interaction.

 The framework of units of experience allows a reformulation and an extension of the equivalence principle, that emphasizes its relation to indistinguishability.
-We introduce therefore the following principle: \begin{prin} If a unit cannot internally distinguish the labelled experience of being in a stationary frame in a uniform potential field from the labelled experience of being at rest in a non-inertial frame with uniform acceleration, then the two experiences are physically equivalent. \end{prin}
+We introduce therefore the following principle: \begin{prin} If a unit cannot internally distinguish the labelled experience of being in a stationary frame in a potential field from the labelled experience of being at rest in a non-inertial frame with uniform acceleration, then the two experiences are physically equivalent. \end{prin}

-The theory of general relativity was motivated by the realization that locally there is no way to distinguish a frame of reference in uniform accelerated motion from one that is stationary within a corresponding uniform gravitational field.
-However, this is true only in the limit of infinitesimal systems, that do not experience the discriminating tidal effects of a gravitational field \cite{Ohanian}.
+The theory of general relativity was motivated by the realization that locally there is no way to distinguish a frame of reference in uniformly accelerated motion from one that is stationary within a corresponding gravitational field.
+However, this is true only in the limit of infinitesimal systems, that do not experience the discriminating tidal effects in a gravitational field \cite{Ohanian}.
 Under these limiting conditions, a single isolated charged particle can be effectively considered a simple unit (notwithstanding possible spin states).
-For such a unit, a frame in a uniform accelerated motion will also be indistinguishable, for example, from a static frame in a scalar electrostatic field.
-The unit will not be able to discriminate the nature of the potential field by detecting changes to its internal state variables.
+For such a unit, a frame in uniformly accelerated motion will also be indistinguishable, for example, from a static frame in a Coulomb field.
+The unit will not be able to discriminate the nature of the field by detecting changes to its internal state variables.